Selecting A Cartridge

 Picks for Availability: .243Win, .308Win, 30-06, .300WinMag, 7mmRemMag

-****For first time rifle buyers, I Strongly suggest picking one from this list (Avaiability), a VERY wide selection of affordable factory ammunition will mean you can tailor your load for a wide range of different applications from moose to target practice*****
+****For first time rifle buyers, I Strongly suggest picking one of these, due to popularity, a VERY wide selection of affordable factory ammunition will mean you can tailor your load for a wide range of different applications from moose to target practice*****